koobind/koobind/docs/usage.md

 ....
 ```

-> The `disabled` flag and option will be explained below.
+> The `disabled` flag and option will be explained later in this chapter.

 Of course, having to cut and paste the hash value can be tedious.
 So, if we are not afraid to display the password, this can be achieved in one line: